Gender nonconformity: In childhood

-Multiple studies have suggested a correlation between children who express gender nonconformity and their eventual coming out as gay, bisexual, or transgender.
-In multiple studies, a majority of those who identify as gay or lesbian self-report gender nonconformity as children.
-However, the accuracy of some of these studies have been questioned.
+Multiple studies have suggested a correlation between childhood gender nonconformity and later identification as gay, bisexual, or transgender.
+In multiple studies, a majority of those who identify as gay or lesbian have self-reported gender nonconformity during childhood.
+However, the accuracy of some of these studies has been questioned.

 One study suggested that childhood gender nonconformity is heritable.
-Studies have also been conducted about adults' attitudes towards nonconforming children.
-There are reportedly no significant generalized effects (except for a few outliers) on attitudes towards children who vary in gender traits, interests, and behavior.
+Studies have also examined adults' attitudes toward nonconforming children.
+There are reportedly no significant generalized effects, except for a few outliers, on attitudes toward children who vary in gender traits, interests, and behavior.

-Children who are gender-variant may struggle to conform later in life.
-As children get older and are not treated for the mismatch between their minds and bodily appearance, this leads to discomfort, and negative self-image and eventually may lead to depression, suicide, or self-doubt.
-If a child is nonconforming at a very young age, it is important to provide family support for positive impact to family and the child.
-Children who do not conform prior to age 11 tend to have an increased risk for depression, anxiety, and suicidal ideation as a young adult.
-A 2012 study found that both children who will be heterosexual and children who will have a minority sexual orientation who expressed gender nonconformity before the age of 11 were more likely to experience abuse physically, sexually, and psychologically.
+Children who are gender variant may struggle to conform to gender norms later in life.
+As children get older, an untreated mismatch between their minds and bodily appearance may lead to discomfort, a negative self-image, depression, suicidal thoughts, or self-doubt.
+If a child is gender nonconforming at a very young age, family support is important for positive outcomes for both the child and the family.
+Children who do not conform to gender norms before age 11 tend to have an increased risk of depression, anxiety, and suicidal ideation as young adults.
+A 2012 study found that both children who would later identify as heterosexual and those who expressed gender nonconformity before the age of 11, were more likely to experience physical, sexual, and psychological abuse.

-Roberts et al. (2013) found that of participants in their study aged between 23 and 30, 26% of those who were gender nonconforming experienced some sort of depressive symptoms, versus 18% of those were gender-conforming.
-Treatment for gender identity disorders (GID; now known as gender dysphoria) such as gender variance have been a topic of controversy for three decades.
-In the works of Hill, Carfagnini and Willoughby (2007), Bryant (2004), "suggests that treatment protocols for these children and adolescents, especially those based on converting the child back to a stereotypically gendered youth, make matters worse, causing them to internalize their distress."
+Roberts et al. (2013) found that among participants aged 23 to 30, 26% of those who were gender nonconforming experienced depressive symptoms, compared with 18% of those who were gender conforming.
+Treatment for gender identity disorders (GID; now known as gender dysphoria), including cases involving gender variance, has been a topic of controversy since the 1980s.
+Hill, Carfagnini and Willoughby (2007), citing Bryant (2004), suggest that treatment protocols for these children and adolescents, especially those aimed at converting a child to stereotypical gender norms, may worsen outcomes by causing them to internalize their distress."
 Treatment for GID in children and adolescents may have negative consequences.
-Studies suggest that treatment should focus more on helping children and adolescents feel comfortable living with GID.
-There is a feeling of distress that overwhelms a child or adolescent with GID that gets expressed through gender.
-Hill et al. (2007) states, "if these youth are distressed by having a condition deemed by society as unwanted, is this evidence of a disorder?"
-Bartlett and colleagues (2000) note that the problem in determining distress is aggravated in GID cases because usually, it is not clear whether distress in the child is due to gender variance or secondary effects (e.g., due to ostracization or stigmatization).
-Hill et al. (2007) suggests, "a less controversial approach, respectful of increasing gender freedom in our culture and sympathetic to a child's struggle with gender, would be more humane."
+Studies suggest that treatment should focus on helping children and adolescents feel comfortable living with GID.
+Children and adolescents with GID may experience distress that is expressed through gender-related behaviors.
+Hill et al. (2007) state: "If these youth are distressed by having a condition deemed by society as unwanted, is this evidence of a disorder?"
+Bartlett and colleagues (2000) note that the problem in determining distress is aggravated in GID cases because it is often unclear whether a child's distress is due to gender variance or secondary effects (e.g., ostracization or stigmatization).
+Hill et al. (2007) suggest, "a less controversial approach, respectful of increasing gender freedom in our culture and sympathetic to a child's struggle with gender, would be more humane."